Allina Health heart care services are provided by:

 Community member: I've lost 80 pounds and am now inspiring, motivating other people to do the same thing.
 I've been in their shoes.

 Community leader: This thing that's happening in New Ulm isn't happening in a lot of other places.
 And a corporation took the time and thought it through and said "Let's try this in New Ulm and see how it works."
-A large percentage thinks this is a great thing and is appreciative of the fact that someone is taking the time to go over, born and beyond to give us a push here so we can live longer and healthier.
+A large percentage thinks this is a great thing and is appreciative of the fact that someone is taking the time to go over, above and beyond to give us a push here so we can live longer and healthier.

 Doctor: Think of all the things your heart does for you.
 At Allina, we help you care for your heart.
 Like helping you understand your personal risk for heart disease and taking care of you if something serious happens.
 Your heart is important to you.
 It's important to us, too.